aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-pptx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to PPTX?</h2>

+DOCM is a Microsoft Word Open XML Macro-Enabled Document file which is used to store documents with macros.
+It is a combination of XML markup, macros, and binary data.
+It is used to store documents with macros that can be used to automate tasks.
+PPTX is a Microsoft PowerPoint Open XML Presentation file which is used to store presentations.
+It is a combination of XML markup, images, and other media elements.
+It is used to store presentations with images, text, and other media elements.
+Converting DOCM to PPTX can help to make the presentation more attractive and interactive.

+<h2>How Aspose.Total helps for DOCM to PPTX Conversion?</h2>
-For a Python developer, who is trying to add a DOCM to PPTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPTX format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from DOCM to PPTX.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert DOCM file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a PPTX format.

+Aspose.Words for Python via .NET API is a powerful Word processing component which enables developers to read, write, modify and convert Word documents without using Microsoft Word.
+It supports a wide range of document formats including DOC, DOCX, OOXML, HTML, OpenDocument, PDF, XPS, EPUB and other formats.
+It also supports a wide range of features such as document creation, document manipulation, document conversion, document comparison, document protection, document signing, document printing, document rendering, and more.

+Aspose.Slides for Python via .NET API is a powerful PowerPoint processing component which enables developers to read, write, modify and convert PowerPoint presentations without using Microsoft PowerPoint.
+It supports a wide range of presentation formats including PPT, PPTX, ODP, OTP, HTML, OpenDocument, PDF, XPS, EPUB and other formats.
+It also supports a wide range of features such as presentation creation, presentation manipulation, presentation conversion, presentation comparison, presentation protection, presentation signing, presentation printing, presentation rendering, and more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from DOCM to PPTX.
+It helps to make the presentation more attractive and interactive.

 {{% /blocks/products/pf/feature-page-summary %}}